wangyj641/NewsMgm/README.md

 # News Management System
-Web application is to manage news, based on React.js
+A web application is to manage news, based on React.js

 ## How to run
 ### start the app